yucthonni/ns-3-dev/README.md

 <img src="Boston.png" alt="Boston Scenario" width="800">

 A single gNB equipped with a 16×16 planar phased-array antenna is mounted at 10 m height in an urban micro (UMi) street-canyon "Boston Twin" environment.
 A UE carrying a 4×4 planar array at 1.5 m height moves at a pedestrian speed of 1.5 m/s along a 375 m trajectory over 250 s, passing through three regions: Street A (0–67 s, NLoS), Street B (67–182 s, primarily LoS except 172–180 s), and Street C (182–250 s, NLoS).
 Performance is compared between the trace-based channel model generated using Sionna as described in this tutorial ([https://MISSINGLINKFROMNORTHEASTERN](https://...)), and the 3GPP TR 38.901 UMi statistical model.
-Traffic is a constant-bitrate UDP stream at 122 Mb/s (1500 B packets), and beamforming training occurs every 100 ms with a 10 ° scan resolution in both azimuth and elevation at the transmitter and 20 ° in azimuth and 10 ° in elevation at the receiver.
+Traffic is a constant-bitrate downlink UDP stream at 122 Mb/s (1500 B packets), and beamforming training occurs every 100 ms with a 10 ° scan resolution in both azimuth and elevation at the transmitter and 20 ° in azimuth and 10 ° in elevation at the receiver.

 To reproduce the performance analysis results presented in Section IV.B of the paper for the trace-based channel model: